Skip to Content

 • Stay in the historic city center.
 We love the area close to the Pantheon and we always stay in this part of town because it makes sightseeing so easy.
 On our most recent visit, we stayed at 9Hotel Cesari, just a few minutes walk from the Pantheon or the Trevi Fountain, 20 min from the Colosseum, and 30 min from the Vatican.

 • Start your days early and book the tickets/ tours in advance.
 As a minimum, you really have to get skip-the-line tickets for the Colosseum and the Vatican Museums.
 If you are planning on visiting these sites on your own, check out this digital Rome Tourist Card.
-It’s a combined ticket that includes entry to the Colosseum, Roman Forum, Palatine Hill, Sistine Chapel, St. Peter’s Basilica & its dome.
-This card allows you to choose time slots for all the top attractions in one go and saves you time and money.
+It’s a combined ticket that includes entry to some of the most popular attractions.
+This card allows you to choose time slots for all the top places in one go and saves you time and money.

 • Wear comfortable shoes – you’ll be walking a lot.